 UBC Waste Management will place a green container (about half the size of a recycle container) in your Garbage/Recycle room.
-UNA buildings participating in the composting project will receive composting guidelines and can purchase a kitchen container ($10) to collect their kitchen scraps.
+UNA buildings participating in the composting project will receive composting guidelines and you can also purchase a kitchen container ($15 plus applicable taxes) to collect food scraps.
 Kitchen containers are to be emptied into the larger green container in your garbage/recycling room and will be picked up weekly by UBC Waste Management.

 Replacement charcoal filters for compost bins now available!

 We’re pleased to announce that replacement charcoal filters are now available at The Old Barn Community Centre.
-The cost is $4 including tax for a pack of three filters and can be purchased at the front desk.
+The cost is $7 for a pack of three filters and can be purchased at the front desk.